 .R are imported.

-When imported, these extensions will be stripped off the name of the notebook.
+When imported, these extensions are stripped of the notebook name.

-To overwrite existing notebooks at the target path, the flag
+To overwrite existing notebooks at the target path, you must add the flag

 $ tree . ├── a.py ├── b.scala ├── c.sql ├── d.R └── e